cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventGroupDef.md

     required: true
   ArmOID:
     name: ArmOID
+    description: Reference to an Arm element defined in the study.
+    comments:
+    - 'Optional

+      range:oidref

+      The ArmOID must match the OID attribute for an Arm element contained in the Study/MetaDataVersion.'
     domain_of:
     - StudyEventGroupDef
     range: oidref
   EpochOID:
     name: EpochOID
+    description: Reference to an Epoch element defined in the study.
+    comments:
+    - 'Optional

+      range:oidref

+      The EpochOID must match the OID attribute for an Epoch element contained in the Study/MetaDataVersion.'
     domain_of:
     - StudyEventGroupDef
     range: oidref
   CommentOID:
     name: CommentOID
+    description: Reference to a CommentDef element defined in the study.
+    comments:
+    - 'Optional

+      range:oidref

+      The CommentOID must match the OID attribute for a CommentDef element contained in the Study/MetaDataVersion.'
     domain_of:
     - MetaDataVersion
     - Standard